 The Technology Innovation Concentration instills an entrepreneurial mindset in BU’s engineering students, preparing them to recognize and exploit opportunities for technical innovations that can lead to viable commercial products and profitable businesses.
 These students epitomize the Societal Engineer, dedicated to using creative problem-solving skills and global awareness to solve some of society’s most pressing challenges.
 They benefit greatly from the concentration’s focus on understanding the innovation and entrepreneurial process from start to finish.

-The four-course, 16-credit concentration is open to all undergraduate engineering students.
+The 12-credit concentration is open to all undergraduate engineering students.
 The concentration is noted on students’ official transcripts and will prepare students to work more effectively as engineers in any field and organization, and provides a launching pad for advancement into future management and leadership positions.

 It is recommended that students interested in pursuing a Concentration in Technology Innovation declare their concentration as early as possible in their degree program in order to facilitate course planning, but in no case later than May 1 of a student’s junior year.
 Course requirements are found below, in addition to details regarding the required experience component.

 Additional Courses (Choose one course – 4 credits).
 Any course required (by name/course number) as part of the major cannot be counted toward the three courses (12 cr) required to fulfill the concentration:

 ENG BE 468 – Clinical Applications of Biomedical Design

 **ENG ME 502 – Invention: Technology Creation, Protection, and Commercialization

 *CAS IR 593 – Grassroots Finance in Africa and the Developing World

 *QST SI 344 – Entrepreneurship: Solving Problems in a Dynamic World (formerly SI 444, some adjustments made to pre-reqs)